Recipes

 Similar to other non-verified methods, the user only has access to previous chats that were created on their device.

 This is the only truly secure way of authentication; User data are sent from your server to ours, we save that data and give you back a token that can be used in the widget config.
+Since this is averified method, the user has access to all previous chats regardless of which device they were created on, as long as they were created through this verified method.

 For more details on what also can be passed when authenticating a user, see the API reference.

 If you support multiple workspaces—in your dashboard or website—per user, you can pass the user’s workspace id.
-This way, sessions will be scoped by that externalId.
+This way, sessions will be scoped by thatexternalId.

 This works regardless of the authentication method you use (verified or non-verified).